aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_FABRIC"
     At the Fabric level (DC1_FABRIC), the following variables are defined in **group_vars/DC1_FABRIC.yml**.
-At this level, you define fabric name, design type (l2ls), spine and leaf defaults and provide topology interface links.
+At this level, you define fabric name, design type (l2ls), spine and leaf defaults, ansible authentication, and interface links.
 Other variables you must supply include: spanning-tree mode and priority along with an mlag IP pool.

-    Variables applied under the defaults section apply to all the nodes and the same variable may be overwritten under the node itself.
-Each leaf will have **uplink_switch_interfaces** variable defined.
-This variable defines what interface on the uplink switch (in the case Spine1/2) the leaf is connected to.
-The default leaf variables `uplink_switches: [SPINE1, SPINE2]` and `uplink_interfaces: [Ethernet1, Ethernet2]` define the uplink switches and local interfaces are used on the each Leaf.
-LEAF2 has unique variable `uplink_switch_interfaces: [Ethernet2, Ethernet2]` defined.
+    Variables applied under the node key type (spine/leaf) defaults section are inherited to nodes under each type.
+These variables may be overwritten under the node itself.

+    The spine interface used by a particular leaf is defined from the leaf's perspective with a variable called `uplink_switch_interfaces`.
+For example, LEAF2 has unique variable `uplink_switch_interfaces: [Ethernet2, Ethernet2]` defined.
 This means that LEAF2 is connected to SPINE1's Ethernet2 and SPINE2's Ethernet2, respectively.

     ``` yaml
     --8<--
     examples/l2ls-fabric/group_vars/DC1_FABRIC.yml